 DIM (Diindolylmethane)

 If you've heard that cruciferous veggies like kale, cabbage, cauliflower, or broccoli are good for detoxification, a big reason why is because of DIM.
-DIM is a phytonutrient that I use all the time to support healthy hormone balance
+DIM is a phytonutrient that I use all the time to support healthy hormone balance.

-DIM is a derivative of indole-three-carbinol (I3C), also present in cruciferous veggies.
+DIM is a derivative of indole-three-carbinol11 (I3C), also present in cruciferous veggies.
 However, I3C is not as well absorbed as DIM, so supplementation may be a good option.
 Supplemental DIM may be more bioavailable, meaning you can absorb more than you'd get from food.
 Still, since these veggies have so many other health benefits, I usually suggest eating your veggies and supplementing with DIM for optimally balanced hormones.

 Our Balance Women’s Hormone Support contains DIM, along with other nutrients that support healthy estrogen and testosterone levels.
 Combined with Saw Palmetto Plus, it can be highly beneficial for hormone levels that support clear skin.